Technical Debt

 Technical debt is not an inherently bad thing that needs to be avoided at all cost, but ideally, taking on technical debt should be a deliberate decision.
 Rather than inadvertently omitting data quality tests or monitoring, teams should consider the potential long-term costs of these decisions and deliberately decide whether skipping or delaying such infrastructure investment is worth the short-term benefit, such as moving faster toward a first release.
 Of course, to make deliberate decisions about technical debt, teams must know about good practices and state-of-the-art tools in the first place.

 Not all technical debt can be repaid equally easily.
-For example, skipping risk analysis upfront may lead to a fundamentally flawed system design that will be hard to fix later: We may realize only after ordering thousands of units that our robots really should have been constructed with redundant sensors.
-Other delayed actions may be easier to fix later: For example, if we do not build a monitoring infrastructure today, we have little visibility into how the model performs, but we can add such infrastructure later without redesigning the entire system.
+For example, skipping risk analysis up-front may lead to a fundamentally flawed system design that will be hard to fix later: we may realize only after ordering thousands of units that our robots really should have been constructed with redundant sensors.
+Other delayed actions may be easier to fix later: for example, if we do not build a monitoring infrastructure today, we have little visibility into how the model performs, but we can add such infrastructure later without redesigning the entire system.
 Generally, requirements-related and design-related technical debt is usually much harder to fix than technical debt related to low code quality and a lack of automation.

 In many cases, inadvertent technical debt can be avoided through education or by making it easier to do the right thing.
 For example, if using version control is part of the team culture, new team members are less likely to acquire versioning debt.
 Similarly, if risk analysis is a normal part of the process or team members regularly ask questions about fairness in meetings, engineers are less likely to skip those steps without a good reason.
 Especially in more mature organizations, it may be easier to provide or even mandate a uniform infrastructure that automates important steps or prevents certain shortcuts, such as ensuring that all machine learning is conducted in a managed infrastructure that automatically versions data, tracks data dependencies, and tracks provenance (see chapter Versioning, Provenance, and Reproducibility).

 If a team deliberately decides to take on technical debt, the debt should be managed.
 At a minimum, the necessary later infrastructure and maintenance work should be tracked in an issue tracker.
 For example, when skipping to build a robust pipeline, it is a good idea to add a reminder to invest in a robust pipeline as a todo item for later, either as a short-term entry in a product backlog or as a long-term strategic plan in a product roadmap.
 Ideally, responsibility for technical debt from a decision assigned to a specific person, the extra maintenance cost incurred is monitored, and specific goals are set for whether and when to pay it back.
-Some organizations adopt “fixit” days or weeks where engineers interrupt their usual work to focus on addressing a backlog of technical debt.
+Some organizations adopt “fix-it” days or weeks where engineers interrupt their usual work to focus on addressing a backlog of technical debt.

-Teams will never be able to fully resolve the tension between releasing products fast and implementing more features on the one hand and focusing on design and infrastructure and long-term maintainability on the other hand.
+Teams will never be able to fully resolve the tension between releasing products quickly and implementing more features on the one hand and focusing on design and infrastructure and long-term maintainability on the other hand.
 However, the technical-debt metaphor gives teams the vocabulary to push for better practices, for time to do cleanup and maintenance, and for investment in infrastructure.

 Summary